Where your tax dollars go: understanding Winston-Salem city budget

 Photo by WStoday

 You’ve heard the famous Jerry Maguire saying, “Show me the money.”
 We’re showing you the money (well, figuratively).
-In June, the Winston-Salem City Council adopted a budget of $724.7 million proposed by City Manager Pat Pete.
+In June, the Winston-Salem City Council adopted a budget of $724.7 million proposed by City Manager Pat Pate.
 Today, we’re focusing on total net expenditures.
 This is what our local government spends.
 Think of it like your net salary, if you earn a paycheck.

 Let’s break down numbers